-The Family Therapy for Children and Youth program made no referrals of underserved populations to PEI or behavioral health treatment.
+Timely Access to Services for Underserved Populations Strategy The Family Therapy for Children and Youth program made no referrals of underserved populations to PEI or behavioral health treatment.

-The following are ways that SJCBHS and Family Therapy for Children and Youth program encourage access to services and follow through.
+Encouraging Access to Services and Follow Through The following are ways that SJCBHS and Family Therapy for Children and Youth program encourage access to services and follow through.

-- All PsEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - Program accepts referrals year-round, and keeps a waiting list for families who are unable to join the current group cycle. - The program offers adjunctive services to families who qualify for our program, but are unable to join group sessions on Tuesday evenings.
+- All PEI provider organizations are trained in referral processes, including for crisis services, outpatient treatment, other PEI programs, and how to document referrals per State regulations. - Program accepts referrals year-round and keeps a waiting list for families who are unable to join the current group cycle. - The program offers adjunctive services to families who qualify for our program, but are unable to join group sessions on Tuesday evenings.

-13 San Joaquin County has identified the following underserved populations.
+&lt;sup>14 San Joaquin County has identified the following underserved populations.
 In some instances, these populations are represented in treatment, but less so in prevention and early intervention.
 A) Hispanic/Latino; B) Asian; C) Black/African American; D) American Indian; E) Transitional Age Youth; F) Older Adult; G) Homeless; H) Veterans; I) LGBTQ: J) Non-English speaking.
 The following is a summary of data on referrals to treatment and PEI programs for underserved populations.